danbiocchi/mySqlStatementGenerator/README.md

 # mySqlStatementGenerator
 > Windows ONLY
->Purpose of script, convert a excel doc to an insert statement to be inputted into a database <<<
+>Purpose of script, convert a excel doc to an insert statement to be inputted into a mySQL database <<<

 Converts .xslm (macro enabled excel docs) to insert statements given database column title and column which corresponds to said data, printing an insert statement in the format: